spotinst/help/src/docs/ocean/cluster-overview-tab.md

 *   **Bin Packing**: Ocean proactively identifies underutilized nodes and efficiently bin-packs the pods on them to scale down the nodes and reduce the cluster cost.

-*   **Reverting to Lower-Cost node**: Process applied to nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes to optimize cluster utilization and reduce costs.
+*   **Reverting to Lower-Cost node**: This process is applied to nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes to optimize cluster utilization and reduce costs.

 In this panel: